mahrous-amer/base/README.md

 # Base

 This repository provides a foundational implementation for inter-service communication using Redis.

+It includes two key components:
+1. `Message` class
+2. `Service` class
-It includes two key components: the `Event` class and the `Service` class, which together enable scalable and reliable communication in distributed systems.
+Together they enable scalable and reliable communication in distributed systems.

 ---